 The legal basis on access to documents in EU law is enshrined in Article 15 of the Treaty on the Functioning of the EU (TFEU).
-The Treaty grants EU citizens the right to access documents of the EU institutions, bodies, offices and agencies.
-This right is further developed in Regulation (EC) No. 1049/2001 on public access to European Parliament, Council and Commission documents.
-The main purpose of this Regulation is to "give the fullest possible effect to the right of public access to documents".
-Standard Regulation is to "give the fullest possible effect to the right of public access to documents.
+The Treaty grants EU citizens the right to access documents of the EU institutions, bodies, offices and agencies.50 This right is further developed in Regulation (EC) No. 1049/2001 on public access to European Parliament, Council and Commission documents.
+The main purpose of this Regulation is to "give the fullest possible effect to the right of public access to documents".51